Kamilkampfwagen-II/One-Remix-Installation-to-Rule-them-All/README.md

 # One Remix Installation to Rule them All

-Install RTX Remix per game easily which you can update globally with RuneStorm's [RTX Remix Downloader](https://github.com/Kowlin/RTX-Remix-Downloader/)
+Install RTX Remix per game easily which can be updated globally using RuneStorm's [RTX Remix Downloader](https://github.com/Kowlin/RTX-Remix-Downloader/)
 This script creates symbolic links pointing to the `remix` folder created by **RTX Remix Downloader**

 # Setup: